standard-procedure/llm_prompts/plan.md

 			Notes - to aid the developer whilst they are completing the task

 Because the original Feature Specification is broken down into a two-level hierarchy of issues, this ensures that all related work is easily tracked.

+### Summary Format

+The summary should contain the following:
+- Important: Will database migrations be required?
+- Important: Will routes need to be added or updated?
+- Then present a short summary of any other changes required

 ## Target Audience

 Assume the primary reader of the task list is a **junior developer** who will implement the feature.